galoryzen/BackendProject/README.md

-### Project made for the course "Backend development" at Universidad del Norte
+# Delivery App
 ## Description

-This project is an application that functions similar to most delivery applications.
+Project made for the course "Backend development" at Universidad del Norte.
+It's an application that functions similar to most delivery applications.
 It is made with Node, Typescript, Express, Docker, MongoDB, etc.

 ## Installation